 The operation of the final device depends on:

 - Build configuration

 - The implementer chooses the options that affect how the RTL source files are pre-processed.
 These options usually include or exclude logic that affects one or more of the following:

 - Maximum frequency.

 - Configuration inputs

 - The integrator configures some features of the MMU-600 by tying inputs to specific values.
 These configurations affect the start-up behavior before any software configuration is made.
-They can also limit the options that are available to the software, for example, by enabling QoS features.

 - Software configuration